NumerionLabs/apex/README.md

 ### Datasets

 The data used in the paper can be downloaded [here](https://figshare.com/account/articles/30420028) and includes computationally labeled combinatorial synthesis libraries (CSLs) with more than 1M (training/validation) and 12M (testing) compounds, along with an unlabeled CSL with more than 10B compounds that can be searched with APEX.
-The datasets are structured as follows:
+The data are structured as follows:
 ```
 brics_csl/
 ├── brics_csl_10B/